For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Your home's council tax band depends on two factors: where you live and the value of the property.
 In England and Scotland, the value is how much the house was worth back in April 1991.
 In Wales, it's what the value was in April 2003.

 The tax you pay goes straight to your local council.
-They use this cash to pay for things like rubbish collections, street cleaning, local schools and roadworks.
+They use this cash to pay for things like rubbish collection, street cleaning, local schools and roadworks.
 In Scotland, your council tax also covers water and sewerage.

 If you're in Northern Ireland, there's good news and bad news.
 The good news is that you don't have council tax, as Northern Ireland didn't adopt the system when it was developed in the 1990s.
 The bad news is you still have domestic rates – the system which council tax replaced in the rest of the UK.

 And the bad news doesn't end there.
 Most full-time uni students in Northern Ireland aren't exempt from paying domestic rates.
 So, you'll need to factor this into your budget.
+You can either make the full payment upfront or spread the cost over 10 months.

-No one likes paying tax if they can (legally and morally) avoid it.
-It's definitely worth looking into tax-free ISAs for students to get the most out of your savings.
+Look into tax-free ISAs for students to get the most out of your savings.

 Do students pay council tax?